-During Muslim rule in Bengal, many new cities were built and adorned with palaces, forts, monumental gateways, free-standing victory towers, mosques, mausoleum, roads and bridges, the remain of which is scattered over all the country.
-These Muslim rulers specially built many beautiful mosques, and dug big water reservoirs for sweet water supply.
+During Muslim rule in Bengal, many new cities were built and adorned with palaces, forts, monumental gateways, free-standing victory towers, mosques, mausoleum, roads, and bridges, the remainder of which is scattered over all the country.
+These Muslim rulers specially built many beautiful mosques and dug big water reservoirs for sweet water supply.
 Here is a list of 10 most beautiful historical mosques in Bangladesh built during the Muslim rule in Bengal on the medieval period.

 1. Chhoto Sona Masjid